Inside Silvera, issue 12

 An unforgettable summer

 What a summer it has been.
-There have been so many things to celebrate, one of the biggest being able to safely be together again.
+There have been so many things to celebrate, one of the biggest being able to safely gather together again.

 For residents, it started off with Stampede celebrations.
 Silvera employees coordinated delicious meals, toe-tapping music and opportunities to enjoy each other’s company in the sunshine.
-Residents have also had adventures in the city – such as a lovely morning at Bowness Park – and out of it, including the Okotoks Erratic southwest of Calgary and Forgetmenot Pond near Bragg Creek.
+Residents have also had adventures in the city – such as a lovely morning at Bowness Park – and outside of it, including the Okotoks Erratic southwest of Calgary and Forget-me-not Pond near Bragg Creek.

 It has also been great to begin safely welcoming back volunteers and performers into Silvera communities.
 Residents at several communities have enjoyed a few live music performances, with volunteer musicians and band Silence in B’tween.
-Some residents got outside on Trishaw bikes to enjoy some fresh air and a few local sights – the volunteer pilot one day at Beaverdam was a resident’s daughter-in-law.
+Some residents got outside on Trishaw bikes to enjoy some fresh air and a few local sights.

 These have helped residents stay healthy in mind, body and spirit.
 It has been invigorating for residents to be able to gather and spend time together once again!
 Thanks to every employee who contributed to all of the festivities residents were offered throughout summertime.